 After she discovered that working with students was “pretty awesome,” Checinski earned a teaching license and got hired by the Education Laboratory School, a K-12 public charter campus in Manoa.

-A love of psychology, however, attracted Checinski to Chaminade’s Division of Behavioral Sciences.
+A love of psychology, however, attracted Checinski to Chaminade’s School of Education and Behavioral Sciences.
 Upon earning a master’s degree in School Counseling, she applied for positions at four Oahu campuses.
 Three responded, including Damien.

 “I had such a good feeling about Damien,” Checinski recalls.
 “It was warm and welcoming.
 I said, ‘OK, I’m in.’”